Rule 3796:6-2-02 | Applications to operate medical marijuana dispensaries.

-(c) Waiting room; and
+(c) Waiting room(s);

-(d) Patient care areas or other areas designated for patient and caregiver consultation and instruction.
+(d) Patient care areas or other areas designated for patient and caregiver consultation and instruction;

-(C) If any information contained in the application or accompanying documents changes after being submitted to the state board of pharmacy, the applicant shall immediately notify the state board of pharmacy in writing and provide corrected information within fourteen days of the change.
+(C) If any information contained in the application or accompanying documents changes after being submitted to the state board of pharmacy, the applicant shall immediately notify the state board of pharmacy in writing and provide corrected information within fourteen calendar days of the change.

 (D) No application to operate a medical marijuana dispensary may be withdrawn without the approval of the state board of pharmacy.
 All requests to withdraw an application shall be submitted in writing.
 If the withdrawal of an application is granted due to a change in federal, state, or local rules or regulations that would prohibit the proposed dispensary from operating in compliance with representations made in the provisional dispensary applications, the provisional dispensary applicant for whom the withdrawal was granted shall be refunded any remitted application fees.